 Prevention matters is a free short term service that will help you build a more independent and fulfilling life.
 Make friends, feel safer, regain confidence, remain active, develop hobbies, improve your health, be part of the community, attend local event, access a range of local support. – PLEASE BE AWARE, you are NOT eligible for this service if you have a care package in place.

 The Marlow Repair Café is an opportunity for people to learn how to fix their own items, rather than throwing them away.
-This can range from electronics to furniture, or from jewellery to bikes.
+This can range from electronics to furniture, or from jewelry to bikes.
 The Repair Café Foundation website has more details on what it is and the history of the movement.

 A range of services providers to assist with enabling the elderly to remain independent in their own homes Trusted Tradesmen.